 Doctoral level (research)

-The following doctoral level research degrees are available for full-time or part-time study at Cambridge, Durham, and Anglia Ruskin universities.
+The following doctoral level research degrees are available for full-time or part-time study at Cambridge and Durham universities.
 They enable a theological graduate to pursue a specialist subject of interest to a high level and make a significant and unique contribution to the wisdom of the church and the academy.

 Doctor of Philosophy (PhD), University of Durham